uptech/engineering/content/organization/squads-and-guilds/index.md

 authors = ["Squads & Guilds"]
 +++

-At UpTech we organize ourselves in a similar fashion to Spotify with Squads & Guilds.
-Below is an explaining describing what Squads & Guilds are to us and some examples of how people fit into them.
+At UpTech Works, LLC we organize ourselves in a similar fashion to Spotify with Squads & Guilds.
+Below is an explainer describing what Squads & Guilds are to us and some examples of how people fit into them.

 [![Visual explaining what Squads & Guilds are at UpTech Works, LLC](uptech-squads-explainer.png)](uptech-squads-explainer.png)